jonsun-zhao/kubelab/examples/15.istio-on-gke/cloudsql/postgres/README.md

 * Setup a Postgres CloudSQL instance/database `memegen-db` following this [Codelab](https://codelabs.developers.google.com/codelabs/cloud-postgresql-gke-memegen)
 * Run the `memegen` application locally with `cloud_sql_proxy`
-* Create a meme in app which will populate the `meme` table in the DB
+* Create a meme in the app which will populate the `meme` table in the DB
 * Allow workloads in the mesh to reach google domains (required by `cloud_sql_proxy`)

   ```sh